AkankshaDwivedi/telecom-churn-assignment/README.md

 In this case, since you are working over a four-month window, the first two months are the ‘good’ phase, the third month is the ‘action’ phase, while the fourth month is the ‘churn’ phase.

+The dataset can be download using this link(https://drive.google.com/file/d/1SWnADIda31mVFevFcfkGtcgBHTKKI94J/view).

 ** Data Preparation
 The following data preparation steps are crucial for this problem: